 A dedicated helpline has been set up by healthcare partners to help people with diabetes during the COVID-19 pandemic.

 Teams at Oxford University Hospitals NHS Foundation Trust and neighbouring Oxford Health NHS Foundation Trust (OHFT) have worked together to create and man the helpline, which is now live.

-Designed for patients who need urgent clinical advice, it is hoped that the hotline will give reassurance to patients who are concerned about their diabetic health during COVID-19, and also ultimately help prevent admission to hospital.
+Designed for patients who need urgent clinical advice, it is hoped that the helpline will give reassurance to patients who are concerned about their diabetic health during COVID-19, and also ultimately help prevent admission to hospital.

 Katie Hards, a specialist diabetes nurse at OUH, said: “This is a really great development for people with diabetes in Oxfordshire.

 “During this COVID-19 pandemic, we can completely understand how people’s anxieties around their health are particularly high.
 This is especially true when it comes to people who have long-term health conditions like diabetes.